More cities crack down on homeless encampments. Advocates say it’s not an answer

 Contractors from the city of Portland had arrived to break down the stretch of tents and tarps on a side street behind a busy intersection.
 People had an hour to vacate the encampment, one of more than a dozen cleared that July day, according to city data.

-Whatever they couldn’t take with them was placed in clear plastic bags, tagged with the date and location of the removal and sent to an 11,000-square-foot (1,020 square meter) warehouse storing thousands like them.
+Whatever they couldn’t take with them was placed in clear plastic bags, tagged with the date and location of the removal and sent to an 11,000-square-foot warehouse storing thousands like them.

 “It can get hard,” said Taylor, 32, who has been swept at least three times in the four years he’s been homeless.
 “It is what it is. … I just let it go.”